Solar government rebates and incentives

-The number of certificates you can claim will vary depending on your geographic location, whether your installation is eligible for Solar Credits, and the size and capacity of the installed system.
-For example, a 1.5kW solar panel system in Adelaide, South Australia is eligible for 31 STCs, in Hobart Tasmania this same system is eligible for only 27 STCs.
+For example, a 1.5kW solar panel system in Adelaide, South Australia is eligible for 31 STCs, but in Hobart, Tasmania, this same system is eligible for only 27 STCs.*